ricmoo/nightminer/README.md

 Calculate the Merkle root, as a binary string.

 **mine(nounce_start = 0, nounce_stride = 1)**
 Iterates over all solutions for this job.
-This will run for an extrememly long time, liekly far longer than ntime would be valid, so you will likely call `stop()` at some point and start on a new job.
+This will run for an extrememly long time, likely far longer than ntime would be valid, so you will likely call `stop()` at some point and start on a new job.

 **stop()**
 Causes the `mine()` method to finish immediately for any thread inside.